Your birth partner’s main role is to support and encourage you throughout labour and birth.

 You’ll be of most use to the mother during birth if you’re supportive, calm and organised – this way she can focus fully on her body and the baby, without having to worry about anything else.

-- Take care of practical things like fetching drinks and snacks, and grabbing anything she asks for from her hospital bag.
+- Take care of practical things, such as fetching drinks and snacks, and getting anything she asks for from her hospital bag.

 - Communicate with the medical staff and ask them to explain anything the mother or you don’t understand.
 You know her better than they do and are best placed to notice if there’s anything she’s scared or worried about.
 You can also help to affirm her wishes and discuss options if a decision needs to be made about her care.